jhenin/vecexpr/README.md

 # vecexpr
-Vector-based pocket calculator for Tcl : a much faster alternative to long loops calling `expr` over vector data.
+Vector-based pocket calculator for Tcl implemented in C++ : a much faster alternative to long loops calling `expr` over vector data.

 ## Compiling and loading vecexpr